HIMALAYAN BALSAM REMOVAL

 If you find Himalayan balsam, you can report your siting through the INNS mapper project.

-We have partnered with Essex and Suffolk Water on a three, two-year Himalayan Balsam removal projects focusing on the Rivers of the Stour catchment, the Stour, Box, Brett and its tributaries.
-This project has run from 2021-2026 and the ESRT are hopeful that a new round of work can be funded and scheduled for 2027 and beyond.
+We have partnered with Essex and Suffolk Water on Himalayan Balsam removal projects focusing on the Rivers of the Stour catchment, the Stour, Box, Brett and its tributaries.
+This projects have run from 2021-2026 and the ESRT are hopeful that a new round of work can be funded and scheduled for 2027 and beyond.

 This project is funded by the Essex and Suffolk Water Branch Out Invasive Non-Native Species (INNS) fund.
-In 2025 we secured additional funding from the Dedham Vale National Landscape & Stour Valley Sustainable Development Fund.
+In 2025 we secured additional funding from the Dedham Vale National Landscape & Stour Valley Sustainable Development Fund and in 2026 additional funding has been provided through the Affinity Water INNS Out scheme.

 In 2025 our team and volunteers cleared 1.1km of the River Box, 1.4km of the River Stour, 2.9km of the River Brett and over 500m of other tributaries in the catchment.
 In the future this can be extended with additional partnership working and volunteer hours.